munificent/ui-as-code/Choices.md

 If the condition evaluates to true, the elements in the then clause are evaluated and inserted in the argument list or collection literal.
 Otherwise, they are omitted and the else clause is used instead, if present.
-This gets a little weird for positional arguments since omitting one can change the position of later arguments.
-To keep that sane, this is only allowed for rest arguments.
+This gets weird for positional arguments since omitting one would change the position of later arguments.
+To keep that sane, this syntax is only allowed for rest arguments.

 We also allow `for`: